carpentries/sandpaper-docs/learners/setup.md

 section](#winpath)), then you can install pandoc by using the binary provided on its website at <https://pandoc.org/installing.html>

+#### Verification

+We will wait to verify that pandoc was installed after we install the infrastructure packages, to make sure it's discoverable.

-### R packages
+### infrastructure R packages

-To install the R packages, you will need to open RStudio (or start R from the command line if you did not install RStudio) and enter the following lines into the console.
+To install the R packages, you will need to **open RStudio** (or start R from the command line if you did not install RStudio) and enter the following lines into the console.

 ```r
 # register the repositories for The Carpentries and CRAN